botpress/readme/docs/Quick Start/build.md

 next:
   description: 'Congratulations on building your first bot with Botpress! '
 ---
 It's easy to build a bot with Botpress, even if you don't have a technical background.
-This guide will show you how to create a simple bot from start to finish.
+This guide will teach you to create a simple bot from start to finish.
 Your bot will:

 * Display a custom greeting
 * Use AI to respond to messages